OpenEvalProject/evals/manuscripts/elife-28951/v1/manuscript.md

 ## Results

-## 3D reconstruction of the sequence of heart looping in the mouse embryo
+### 3D reconstruction of the sequence of heart looping in the mouse embryo

 We investigated the process of heart looping in the mouse embryo, whereas it had been previously mainly studied in the chick.
 In litters dissected at E8.5, we observed a spectrum of heart shapes, which suggests that heart looping is a rapid process.
 Theiler stages, which report general embryonic landmarks over the whole gestation, fail to account for the rapid progression of heart looping.
 We grouped the embryos according to heart shapes (Figure 1A).
 To order them, we used two criteria.
 The heart tube is known to elongate by ingression of heart precursors at both the cranial, arterial, pole and the caudal, venous, pole (Domínguez et al., 2012; Zaffran et al., 2004).
 Thus, the addition of novel heart regions was taken as an indication of later stages.
 The cranial addition of the right ventricle and the extension of the outflow tract were particularly striking.
 Heart looping is also known to correspond to a repositioning of the right ventricle, from an initial cranial to a final right position (de la Cruz, 1998).
 Thus, the position of the right ventricle relative to the left ventricle was taken as another sign of the progression of heart looping.
 The resulting sequence parallels the addition of somites.
 However, we found, as others previously (Kaufman and Navaratnam, 1981), that heart development was not strictly synchronous with somitogenesis.
 We propose a novel staging system of early heart development, based on the shape of the heart tube.
 At E8.5c, the cardiac crescent is visible but the bilateral heart fields have not fused.
 At E8.5d, the right and left heart fields, adjacent at the midline, bulge separately within the cardiac crescent.
 At E8.5e, the bilateral heart fields have fused, with a visible midline furrow.
 They form a primitive left ventricle, which bulges ventrally, with the venous and arterial poles caudal and cranial respectively.
 This corresponds to the initial cardiac tube, taking the shape of an inverted Y, as the venous pole remains bilateral.
 At E8.5f, a right ventricular region appears cranially and the tube still appears bilaterally symmetrical.
 At E8.5g, the first external sign of left-right asymmetry occurs, with the tilting of the tube axis.
 At E8.5h, the outflow region starts to extend, resulting in a more variable curved heart shape.
 At E8.5i, the looped tube is clearly detectable; however, the right ventricle has not yet reached its right position.
 The right ventricle-left ventricle axis does not parallel the embryonic right-left axis.
 At E8.5j, the right ventricle has reached its final position such that the right ventricle-left ventricle axis tends to be perpendicular to the cranio-caudal axis.

 ![Figure 1.](https://cdn.elifesciences.org/articles/28951/elife-28951-fig1-v1.jpg)

 **Figure 1.:** (A) Schematic representation of shape changes during the formation and looping of the heart tube (orange) in the E8.5 mouse embryo.
 Until E8.5f, the mouse embryo appears bilaterally symmetrical, and the heart tube is straight.
 The staging scale goes from E8.5c to E8.5j (previous E8.5a-b stages are not shown).
 This scale, focused on the heart, is finer than Theiler stages, and not fully synchronous with the addition of somites.
 Somite numbers (nb) were counted in a collection of 40 embryos imaged by HREM between E8.5e and E8.5j and of 48 embryos between E8.5c and E8.5d observed under the microscope.
 (B).
 3D reconstructions of heart shapes from HREM images at each stage of heart looping.
 All the reconstructions are aligned with the notochord vertical (green), the arterial and venous poles up and down, respectively.
 L, left; LA, left atrium; LV, left ventricle; OFT, outflow tract; R, right; RA, right atrium; RV, right ventricle.
-Scale bar: 100 μm.10.7554/eLife.28951.004Figure 1—source data 1.3D visualisation of the heart, as reconstructed from HREM images, at the six stages shown in Figure 1.
-This file should be opened with Adobe Acrobat Reader.
-Click on the image to activate the manual rotation of the reconstruction.
-Each image may be rotated at will with the mouse (hold left click).
-Zoom in and out with the mouse wheel.
-Shortcuts at the top align all images in a ventral or dorsal view, with the notochord vertical.
+Scale bar: 100 μm.

 To further characterise the shape changes during heart looping, we acquired 3D images (Video 1) by HREM (Weninger et al., 2006) and, after image segmentation, reconstructed the 3D shape of the myocardium from E8.5e to E8.5j (Figure 1B, and Figure 1—source data 1).
 These 3D reconstructions are essential to extract and quantify geometrical parameters.
 By plotting the centroid of myocardial sections (Figure 2A), we extracted the axis of the cardiac tube (Figure 2B).
 We quantified the increase in the length of the cardiac tube from 183 ± 42 µm (n = 3) at E8.5e to 800 ± 56 µm (n = 3) at E8.5j (Figure 2C).
 We also quantified the repositioning of the right ventricle, by measuring the right ventricle-left ventricle axis relative to the cranio-caudal axis (Figure 2D), from 7°±7 (n = 3) at E8.5f to 72°±1 (n = 3) at E8.5j (Figure 2E).
 These measures validate the ordering of stages and provide quantitative references for the evaluation of the progression of heart looping.